Richard Venezky, Ph.D

 Where this leads me to is to say, we’ve got to be honest about where the problem is.
 The problem is mostly in inner city schools and some rural schools where we fail miserably, just miserably.
 And teaching to read is a serious issue in those places.
 But I don’t want to give the impression that I think it’s a serious problem everywhere because clearly it’s not.

 David Boulton: Alright, let’s go there.
 I appreciate you setting this up.
-A couple of technical questions to help get to sync about this: as part of this research study was there any indexing against the amount of hours of instruction or dollars per child or what other things were put into the mix to organize the balancing of these studies?
+A couple of technical questions to help get to sync about this: as part of this research study was there any indexing against the amount of hours of instruction or dollars per child?
+Or what other things were put into the mix to organize the balancing of these studies?

 Dr. Richard Venezky: There was an attempt to account for instructional time, parental education or income, years of teacher experience, and many other potentially relevant variables.
 Even, believe it or not, regularity of orthography.
 These background factors were grouped as home, school, and national context variables.